Wednesbury Oak Loop: Route

 From Deepfields Junction, the canal passes under a London, Midland and Scottish Railway bridge, after which there was a basin to the north, which served Deepfields Colliery Pit No. 4 in 1887.
 It was partially filled in between 1938 and 1967, and is now gone.
 Beyond it was Deepfields Bridge, carrying Ladymoor Road over the canal.
 Then the canal turned to the north-east on a very wide bend, with a basin to the south, serving Deepfields Works, which was manufacturing sheet iron in 1887.
 By 1919, the works had gone and just a small section of the basin remained.
 The whole area was covered by Deepfields colliery, which had also engulfed a boat building yard situated by the next bend in 1887 but gone by 1903.
 By the next bend, there were three basins, the first of which is still there, while the next two had been filled in by 1967.
 Highfields Bridge carries Highfields Road, and then there was a basin, which still exists and which provides a winding point.
-After the next bend there is a much wider section, which acted as a basin and is the final winding point on the branch outside of the hours when the British Waterways depot is open.
+After the next bend there is a much wider section, which acted as a basin and is the final winding point on the branch outside of the hours when the Canal & River Trust depot is open.

 Opposite it, Capponfield Furnaces was served by a basin which lasted until after 1938, although the works was still active in 1967.
 The Oxford, Worcester and Wolverhampton Railway crossed next, with a basin on the north bank on either side of the bridge, the second serving Capponfield Iron Works.
 Two more basins were located on the south bank, and then a large rectangular basin served Barbor's Field Furnaces on the north bank.
 Only the second of the two to the south remained in 1967, the first having been covered by a refuse tip.
 Banks Bridge was located where Dudley Street crossed, and the line followed a big sweeping arc, to turn to the south.
 There were two more basins on the outside of the arc, and one inside, to serve Bradley Field Iron Works.
 Pothouse Bridge carries Salop Road over the canal, and then another basin served the Regent Iron Works.